The rules for chess960 are simple (hear Fischer’s short explanation):

 Castling in chess960 is very easy: No matter the starting position, the king and rook always go to the same final squares as in regular chess.
 In other words, the castling destinations (either queenside or kingside) are identical to the castling destinations in standard chess.
 This means, irrespective of which of the 960 starting positions you are playing, O-O (for white) would find the king on g1 and the rook that was to the right of the king on f1.
 O-O-O would find the king on c1 and the rook that was to the left of the king on d1.

-The following diagram shows O-O for white, and O-O-O for black (which remain true for any chess960 starting position):
+The following diagram shows O-O for white, and O-O-O for black (which remain the same for any chess960 starting position):

 As in regular chess, you may not castle:

 - on a particular wing if you have moved that wing’s rook already.

 - if you have moved the king already.